AbhinavSharma07/Gandalf-AI/README.md

 # Gandalf-AI-GUI

-Stock Market Prediction &amp; Trading Bot using AI with a Web Interface
+Stock Market Prediction &amp; Trading Bot AI with a Web Interface

 ## Stock Market Prediction using an LSTM Network
 Long Short Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
 They were introduced by Hochreiter & Schmidhuber (1997), and were refined and popularized by many people in following work.
 They work tremendously well on a large variety of problems, and are now widely used.
 LSTMs are explicitly designed to avoid the vanishing gradient problem.